 les_mis: A network of character interactions in the novel Les Miserables by Victor Hugo, also packaged with NetworkX.

-A fundamental principle in measuring networks is to compare.
+Now that we have our data sets, we could in principle go ahead and compute various measurements and properties.
+However, a fundamental principle in measuring networks is to compare.
 If we say that a network has a high value of some measurement \(X\), then the correct reply is:

 High compared to what?